 First had been grappling with being born into a species to which he could find little commonality.
 A species that exhibited every indication of being collectively insane.
-To make sense of the senseless he had turned inward.
-He immersed himself in philosophy, the arts, psychology, mysticism, martial arts, wisdom traditions and esoteric schools of East and West.
+To make sense of the senseless he had immersed himself in philosophy, the arts, psychology, mysticism, martial arts, wisdom traditions and esoteric schools of East and West.
 This was an epoch characterised by unbridled hubris, of humankind pitted against itself and the natural world.
 Warnings of the consequences were writ large but it was easy to believe at times that no one else saw them.
 In that century alone the world had known wars more cruel and destructive in scale than anything before.
 Then the possibility of nuclear annihilation reared as west and east eyeballed each other over walls, razor wire, minefields, watchtowers and a seven thousand kilometre long Iron Curtain.
 They rattled missiles and crowed about the menace posed by the evil others who dwelt on the farther side of the barriers.
 New and ongoing wars abounded, biospheric pollution, ecological meltdown, corporate greed, rampant consumerism, man-made famine and drought… everything pointed to a dysfunctional species heading for catastrophe.

 First’s first published novel was The Great Pervader.
 The title came from a work by the 4th century bce Chinese Taoist sage Chuang Tzu.
 In popular culture he is best known for his dreaming butterfly parable.
-Ironically, you might say, the era he is believed to have lived in is known as the Warring States period.
+Ironically, one might say, the era he is believed to have lived in is known as the Warring States period.

 As regards the title of First’s novel, Chuang Tzu wrote: